davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 TODO introduce the terms replica and replication

 Now we have a tentative scheme for replication.
 Let's come up with a scheme for failing over.

+(If you've worked on a distributed system before, you might have alarm bells going off in your head right now!
+Failovers are fraught with peril.
+A fully completed failover is a great thing, but a failover in progress is a rather sticky situation.)

+To start, let's assign every node a numerical ID.
+It doesn't really matter how node IDs are assigned to nodes, as long as every node has a unique ID; say for example we require the operator to assign IDs to nodes via a config file or something:

+DIAGRAM

+Before our algorithm supported failover, the answer to the question "which node is the leader?" was a compile-time constant.
+It could have been hardcoded, or provided via a config file.
+Now that we support failover, "which node is the leader?" is answered by a runtime variable.
+We need a scheme for nodes to figure out who the leader is, at runtime.
+Also, whatever scheme we choose cannot itself rely on a leader &mdash; after all, the leader might have crashed, or gotten unplugged, or gotten disconnected from the network because Ted was in a rush to go home and watch his [extensive home collection of "Thundercats" cartoons](https://scholar.harvard.edu/files/mickens/files/thesaddestmoment.pdf).

+Let's try to make a scheme where each node independently figures out who the leader is, using only information it already has.
+To begin, we'll have each node periodically send out "heartbeat" messages to one another over the network.
+A heartbeat message is a network message you use to figure out whether a remote node is still reachable; a heartbeat consists of a request ("Are you still online?") and an immediate response ("Yes, I am!").
+By periodically sending heartbeat requests to all its peers and tracking which peers have not responded in a long while, a node can get a pretty good idea of which nodes are online and which aren't:

+DIAGRAM

+Next, we have each node

+## Split-Brain

+## A Temporary Setback

+## Consensus

+## Peer-to-Peer, Fault Tolerant Consensus

+## Majority-Rules Voting